cognitedata/neat/docs/data-modeling-principles.md

 If the concept is already in the Enterprise Data Model, it will be much more costly to change it.

-Note that an organization that is mature when it comes to data modeling should expect to have three versions of the Enterprise Data Model: `legacy`, `current` and `next`.
-The `current` is the version that most solution models are using, the `legacy` is the version that is being phased out, and the `next` is the version that is currently being developed thus is still subject to change.
+Note that an organization that is mature when it comes to data modeling should expect to have three versions of the Enterprise Data Model: `legacy`, `current` and `future`.
+The `current` is the version that most solution models are using, the `legacy` is the version that is being phased out, and the `future` is the version that is currently being developed thus is still subject to change.
+One should aim at developing data models that are forward compatible, enabling migration to the latest version with no issues if possible.